 Big Sandy Elementary opened in August, 2013 with 368 students in grades K-5.
 The school was built to ease overcrowding of the community's K-2 and 3-5 schools.
 Teachers and support staff came from the two schools to form the new staff of Big Sandy Elementary.

-The currently serve PreK - 5th grade.
-Big Sandy Elementary enjoys the support of the community members, many of whom attended the original Big Sandy Elementary that was located in the community 55 years ago.
+They currently serve PreK - 5th grade.
+Big Sandy Elementary enjoys the support of the community members, many of whom attended the original Big Sandy Elementary that was located in the community 60 years ago.

 The faculty, staff, and stakeholders of Big Sandy Elementary are committed to creating and maintaining a warm, friendly, and caring environment that will enable students to thrive and accomplish great things.
 High expectations for both academics and behavior, as well as good communication with students and stakeholders, will produce great students who do great things.